A U.S. helicopter flies over Kabul (Rahmat Gul – AP) |

 compelled the remnants of al-Qa’idah to hunt shelter from the relentless air

-assaults within the Tora Bora cave complicated close to the border with
+assaults within the Tora Bora cave complicated close to the border with Pakistan.
+An

 Afghan militia chief claimed that he had negotiated the give up of al-Qa’idah,